Textrade/textrade-services/README.md

-# Textrade Services
+# Textrade Services (RESTful API)

-Details will be added later.
+This is the RESTful API for Textrade.